sio2project/oioioi/oioioi_selenium/README.rst

 What to do when tests are not working .....................................

-If there were errors in testing, the first place to go is `test_screenshots.tar.gz` archive in project root directory.
-Test engine makes screenshot on every failure so you can determine what's gone wrong.
-When screen looks like page is not loaded properly, consider adding :meth:`~oioioi_selenium.__init__.WebDriver.wait_for_load` to wait for it.
+Selenium tests easily get broken after frontend updates -- for example adding new buttons.
+If there were errors in testing the first place to go are the logs.
+Unfortunately, you can't rely on screenshots because stylesheets can't be parsed by Selenium (maybe that will be fixed soon...).
+The best alternative we came up with is printing the whole page source and url after each important step of a test.

+Sometimes the tests themselves may be working fine and the real culprit is Docker or Selenium.
+Sometimes new Firefox version may become incompatible with Selenium, so update each of them with care.

 .. _`Predefined selenium actions`: